ITurres/The-Time-Meister/README.md

 *-Button: i want them to be away from the text and img, black and without border.

 the last style will be to border-radius the image and item containers.

+SECTION-2:
+          For this section, the background will be a light gray. i will need to edit the html a bit so when i add flexbox to the container the h1-img-h3 won't be in a row...OR ADD flex-direction: column> to the container will keep them stack.